 This course builds knowledge and understanding about research in the discipline of sports science and physical activity.
 The course aims at enhancing skills and capacities in reading and reviewing literature, critical reasoning and argument, and verbal communication.
 Students will enhance their skills through discussions of theoretical and applied directions in sports science and physical activity studies; student-based presentations of key issues; and training in computing skills, on-line bibliographic searches, risk assessment, and oral presentation techniques.

-1. Advanced comprehension of contemporary issues in exercise and sports science.
+1. Demonstrate an advanced comprehension of contemporary issues in exercise and sports science.

-2. Advanced understanding of the theory and practice of research in the discipline of exercise and sports science.
+2. Demonstrate an advanced understanding of the theory and practice of research in the discipline of exercise and sports science.

-3. Knowledge of research ethics and safety principles and procedures associated with exercise and sports science research and a capacity to obtain the appropriate approvals for a research project.
+3. Demonstrate knowledge of research ethics and safety principles and procedures associated with exercise and sports science research and a capacity to obtain the appropriate approvals for a research project.

-4. Advanced understanding of the use of the scientific method to examine problems.
+4. Demonstrate an advanced understanding of the use of the scientific method to examine problems.

-5. Application of skills and methods needed to critically analyse scientific literature and communicate scientific issues in verbal form.
+5. Demonstrate the application of skills and methods needed to critically analyse scientific literature and communicate scientific issues in verbal form.

 Critical analysis of literature within the field of exercise and sports science including: